 The House objected to certain tax provisions that the Senate added to the bill, so on July 13 the House passed a revised version of the Senate bill.
 Now the bill is back to the Senate for approval again.
 The PACT Act is widely supported by both parties and it is expected to pass before the mid-term elections.

-When the PACT Act (and CLJA) eventually becomes law, Camp Lejeune water victims will have a window of at least 2-years to file tort lawsuits for injuries related to the water contamination.
+When the PACT Act (and CLJA) became law on August 10, 2022, the deadline to file a claim began.
+Camp Lejeune water victims have a window of at least 2-years from the date the statute was enacted to bring a multiple myeloma Camp Lejeune water contamination lawsuit.
 The law expressly eliminates the North Carolina statute of repose as a legal barrier.

 Under the CLJA, claimants will have the burden of proving their claims.
 However, the CLJA adopts a lowered standard of proof for causation.
 Section (b)(2) of the CLJA allows plaintiffs to prove a relationship between the Camp Lejeune water and their alleged injuries based on a single epidemiological study: